vb44/HMM-MOS/README.md

 below can be copied straight for paper table
 iou_moving: 0.905
 ```
+The same process is used for evaluating the HeLiMOS dataset.

 ### DOALS Evaluation
 The DOALS dataset provides 10 manually labelled scans per sequence for evaluation in *indicies.csv* files.